Green Bay Packers, Inc.: Charitable foundation

 Judge Robert J. Parins, who was the president of the Green Bay Packers from 1982 to 1989, founded the Green Bay Packers Foundation in 1986 to be the charitable arm of the Packers organization and to ensure the team maintained strong community outreach.
 The Packers Foundation is organized as a 501(c)(3) organization that is led by a 10-person Board of Trustees drawn from the Green Bay Packers Board of Directors.
 The Trustees review the yearly grant applications submitted to the Foundation and decide how much money is to be provided to each applicant.
 Grants are provided to applicants who request funding for projects that further the Foundation's mission, which is to assist local organizations which promote families, support athletic competitions, improve the welfare of Green Bay Packers players and fans, promote the education and safety of children, and reduce cruelty to animals.
-In total, the Foundation has provided almost $26 million in grants since its formation, including over $3.5 million in 2024.
-That same year, the foundation reported cash-on-hand at over $51 million.
+In total, the Foundation has provided almost $32 million in grants since its formation.
+In 2025, the foundation reported cash-on-hand at over $57 million.